-The Tankpak Series 2 controller is factory set to 65°C and the continuous flow water heaters are set to 70°C.
+The Tankpak Series 3 controller is factory set to 65°C for the storage tank and the continuous flow water heaters are set to 70°C.

-It is usually not necessary to check or adjust the factory preset outlet temperature setting of the water heater, unless the customer or application has a particular requirement for this to be done.
+It is usually not necessary to check or adjust the factory preset outlet temperature setting of the water heater, unless the customer or application has a requirement for this to be done.

-For applications requiring sanitising temperatures, such as a commercial kitchen, it will be necessary to adjust the preset outlet temperature setting of the CFWH and the controller to achieve and maintain sanitising temperatures up to 82°C. Refer to page 4 and 54 for details.
+For applications requiring sanitising temperatures, such as a commercial kitchen, it will be necessary to adjust the preset outlet temperature setting of the controller to achieve and maintain sanitising temperatures up to 82°C. Refer to page 7 and 66 for details.